-There is a general sense of power and confidence in the collective power of the campaign to lead the campaign in the future.
+There is a general sense of power and confidence in the collective power to lead the campaign in the future.
 This is confirmed by the various illustrations of the agency, voice and ability to organize effective collective action.
 Significant to the QMM leadership was the ability to use the legal knowledge to ensure the protection of the community of teachers through the awareness raising, complaints system, and mediation role.
 Using this knowledge, the campaign has worked with the MoL inspectors securing strengthened oversight for labour related violations faced by the teachers.
 Teachers are better informed of their rights and are therefore refusing to sign promissory credit notes or forced resignations at end of school year.
 The campaign leadership took the initiative to introduce mediation in the work of the campaign.
-Enaam explains "after the success of handling one case of denial of maternity leave, we saw the value of this intervention to the teacher and the employer, especially, in helping the teacher retain her job and improve her status and saving both the teacher and the employer the lengthy court processes.
+Enaam explains "after the success of handling one case of denial of maternity leave, we saw the value of this intervention to the teacher and the employer, especially in helping the teacher retain her job and improve her status and saving both the teacher and the employer the lengthy court processes.
 We discussed including mediation in our work at the meetings of the complaints committee.
 We deliberated the matter in one or two meetings and reached a consensus on moving forward".

 The campaign's collective culture greatly benefitted from the emphasis on storytelling.
 There is almost unanimous appreciation of the impact of sharing the stories amongst the teachers.
 Nareman explains "hearing the stories of other teachers during the first meeting I attended made me aware of the collective oppression we face in our jobs.
 It also made me realize how this oppression is especially affecting my female colleagues and not the male colleagues".
 The sharing of individual stories created a bond amongst individuals and forms a strong basis for building the "shared story".
 Popular education circles provided opportunities to extend this story to new members.
 Heba Abu Ghneim confirms, "sharing the personal stories was a great way to build a common motivation and introduce new members to the members of the campaign, their values and their experiences.
-The popular education sessions facilitated mobilizing and recruitment of new members".
-The 2019 PE evaluation confirmed that the participation in the PE circles has led to a significant increase in the numbers of teachers initiating negotiation with employers around their rights (from 24%-63% in Salt, from 22% to 54% in Zarka, and from 27% to 58% in Irbid).
+The popular education confirmed that the participation in the PE circles has led to a significant increase in the numbers of teachers initiating negotiation with employers around their rights

 Similarly, the participation in the PE circles has resulted in a significant increase in the involvement of new teachers in the implementation of QMM tactics and joining the campaign.